arangodb/arangojs/docs/Drivers/JS/Reference/Database/Transactions.md

 `database.transaction(id): Transaction`

-Returns a `Transaction` instance for an existing transaction with the given _id_.
+Returns a `Transaction` instance for an existing streaming transaction with the given _id_.

 - **id**: `string`